metric-space-ai/metric/modules/distance/README.md

 ## Run
 *You need STL and C++14 support to compile.*

-METRIC | distance works headonly.
+METRIC | DISTANCE works headonly.
 Just include the header into your project.

 ```cpp
 #include "modules/distance.hpp"